jundalisay/superb/content/en/research/constitutions/in/part-19.md

-(17) “pension” means a pension, whether contributory or not, of any kind whatsoever payable to or in respect of any person, and includes retired pay so payable; a gratuity so payable and any sum or sums so payable by way of the return, with or without interest thereon or any other addition thereto, of subscriptions to a provident fund;
+(17) “pension” means a pension, whether contributory or not, of any kind whatsoever payable to or in respect of any person, and includes retired pay so payable; a gratuity so payable and any sum or sums so payable by way of the return, with or without interest thereon or any other addition thereto, of subscriptions to a provident fund
 1. Ins. by the Constitution (One Hundred and First Amendment) Act, 2016, s.
 14(i) (w.e.f.
 16-9-2016).
 157(18) “Proclamation of Emergency” means a Proclamation issued under clause (1) of article 352;
 (19) “public notification” means a notification in the Gazette of India, or, as the case may be, the